microlinkhq/www/src/pages/blog/microlink-sdk-4-5.md

 export default props => (
   // The card media could be:
-  // - `iframe`, if the URL provider support it.
+  // - `iframe`, if the URL provider supports it.
   // - `video`, in case `iframe` hasn't been satisfied.
   // - `audio`, in case `video` and `iframe` haven't been satisfied.
-  // - `image`, in case neither of the previous values haven't been satisfied.
+  // - `image`, in case neither of the previous values have been satisfied.
   <Microlink media={['iframe', 'video', 'audio' 'image']} {...props} />
 )
 ```